AdobeDocs/commerce-testing/src/pages/guide/integration/annotations/magento-data-fixture.md

 ---
 title: Data Fixture Annotation | Commerce Testing
-description:
+description: Prepare Adobe Commmerce and Magento Open Source databases for testing with this DocBlock annotation.
 ---

 # Data fixture annotation

 A data fixture is a PHP script that sets data you want to reuse in your test.
 The script can be defined in a separate file or as a local test case method.

 Use data fixtures to prepare a database for tests.
 The Integration Testing Framework (ITF) reverts the database to its initial state automatically.
 To set up a date fixture, use the `@magentoDataFixture` annotation.

 ## Format